Thursday, April 8, 2010

 I thought I might be having contractions so I started to time anything I felt.
 I was surprised that they were about 5 minutes apart.
 I was still living at home with my parents and my bedroom was the only one downstairs.
 I yelled upstairs that my water broke but when nobody responded, except for the dogs who started to bark, I just waited for everyone to get up.

 Two hours later my family started to come downstairs.
 My mother's first reaction was to call her sister, my aunt, in Rhode Island.
 Finally I called the hospital and the nurse asked me what my doctor's instructions were for when your water breaks.
 She said it would be on the instructions I was given at my last appointment.
-The only problem was that my dog had eaten that paper.
+The only problem was that Pippy had eaten that paper.
 I had to tell her that the dog ate my homework.
-She told me just to come in.
+She laughed and told me just to come in.

 The contractions felt a lot stronger and more uncomfortable on the car ride over.
 It was the first time I felt any discomfort at all.
 I wasn't in pain though, just that I actually felt the contractions.
 They checked me out at the hospital and hooked me up to a couple monitors.
 The nurse asked me when my last contraction was and I said it had been a while.
 She looked at the monitor and said I had just had one 3 minutes ago.
 Then she gave me a pubic shave (I know!
 Can you believe it?).
 Now I was starting to get uncomfortable.
 I didn't like all of the unnecessary probing and such.